Bernas Coni Warren Home Page Frequently Asked Questions

 Paperwork

-Keep the Will somewhere safe, with a copy elsewhere and tell your family where it is.
+Keep the Will somewhere safe, with a copy elsewhere.
+And tell your family where it is.

 Your other financial documents should also be kept somewhere safe and known about, as they'll be needed.